 Five more gigs were played in 2015 with my Band of Perfect Strangers

-As for my personal life, Betty the greyhound continued to be my campanion, my heart was broken once again and I gained a new grand-daughter Eleanor the Exquisite who along with the now 7 year old Freya the Boatchild are the delight of my grannydom.
-Ellie now has her own song which will be on my next CD
+As for my personal life, Betty the greyhound continued to be my companion, my heart was broken once again and I gained a new grand-daughter Eleanor the Exquisite who along with the now 7 year old Freya the Boatchild are the delight of my grannydom.
+Ellie now has her own song which will be on my next CD.

-And one other playing solo with Trembling Bells and Stevie Jackson and others at Celtic Connectons in Glasgow In January.
+And one other playing solo with Trembling Bells and Stevie Jackson and others at Celtic Connections in Glasgow In January.
 In the snow.
 (With cough which lasted till June!!)
-But it was a fine thing..
+But it was a fine thing...

 The autobiography 'An Accidental Musician' written by me with Dave Thompson was published in May this year and I was delighted by the lovely reviews it received in the music press.
 This is available from my shop (and other good bookshops and Amazon) should you wish to buy a copy and read about my life...
 It's reasonably accurate, given my great age and lack of memory cells :-) We launched it at the Big Green Bookshop in Wood Green where I was born and grew up (in the place - not the bookshop- don't be silly!)...Three of my perfect strangers accompanied me so that I could sing and read...

 So what happens next?
 Well, a new album is being created and there are new and brilliant things in the pipeline.
 Fingers crossed they will work out and become reality next year I promise to update this a bit more regularly...